awsdocs/amazon-api-gateway-developer-guide/doc_source/api-gateway-export-api.md

 ------

-## Download REST API OpenAPI Definition with Postman Extensions in JSON<a name="api-gateway-export-api-download-swagger-json-with-postman"></a>
+## Download REST API OpenAPI definition with Postman extensions in JSON<a name="api-gateway-export-api-download-swagger-json-with-postman"></a>

 To export and download a REST API in OpenAPI definitions with Postman in JSON format: